woossi0/suite/docs/geoexplorer/src/glossary.rst

 .. glossary::

+   CQL
+     Contextual Query language.
+A language for representing queries.

    GetCapabilities
      WMS request that returns a capabilities document, a list of all layers and functions supported by the WMS server.
 GeoExplorer reads the capabilities document of a server in order to determine the available layers.